TheSuperMighty/MightyIO-iOS-Pod/README.md

 [![Platform](https://img.shields.io/cocoapods/p/MightyIO-iOS-Pod.svg?style=flat)](http://cocoadocs.org/docsets/MightyIO-iOS-Pod)

-The Mighty will provide you with the methods you need to easily interface with the SuperMighty API.
-It contains methods to log in, get mighty items, record purchases of mighty items, and prompt a user to share the purchase of a mighty item.
+The MightyIO will provide you with the methods you need to easily interface with the SuperMighty API.
+It contains methods to log in, place the SuperMighty Ribbon, and unlock items/features when a SuperMighty purchase is complete.

 ## Quick Start Guide
-1. Add 'MightyIO' to your Podfile
+1. Add 'MightyIO-iOS-Pod' to your Podfile
 2. Run Pod install (Refer to CocoaPod’s [Getting Started Guide](http://cocoapods.org/#getstarted) for detailed instructions.)
-3. Import Mighty ``#import <MightyIO-iOS-Pod/Mighty.h>``
+3. Import Mighty.h in your AppDelegate ``#import <MightyIO-iOS-Pod/Mighty.h>``
 4. Add ``[Mighty initWithUsername:@"username" andPassword:@"password"];`` to - (BOOL)application:(UIApplication*)application didFinishLaunchingWithOptions:(NSDictionary*)launchOptions;
 5. Place the Super Mighty Ribbon on your desired screen using the code ``[[Mighty sharedInstance] makeRibbonWithCenter:CGPointMake(260, 45) inViewController:self];``
 6. Add the Mighty Delegate to your view controller: ``@interface HomeViewController : UIViewController <MightyDelegate>``